Leave your camera off at stand-ups

 Variable quality

 At the office, your company should provide you with the best Internet connection they can.
-Even if you’re all working in the same building, you still use a cloud service and regularly join calls with people from outside the office.
+Even if you’re all working in the same building, you still use cloud services and regularly join calls with people from outside the office.

 But, at your home office, you’re on your own.
 Sure, you can ask your company to reimburse your Internet costs.
 But even if they agree, the fastest connection speeds may not be available in residential buildings.
 So your Internet won’t be as reliable as the infrastructure at the office.
 And you need stable Internet for high quality video calls.

-According to the Zoom’s system requirements, you need about 10 times more Internet bandwidth to send and receive video than for voice-only communication.
+According to the Zoom’s system requirements, you need about ten times more Internet bandwidth to send and receive video than for voice-only communication.

 Those requirements might be too high for some setups.
 Think about all the apps running in the background, and even folks who feel confident about their Internet speed might see drops in quality.

-And while occasionally worse video quality is acceptable, the audio usually suffers too, which leaves both you and the others frustrated because you can’t hear yourself clearly.
+And while occasionally worse video quality is acceptable, the audio usually suffers too, which leaves both you and the others frustrated because you can’t hear each other clearly.

 Right to privacy